Mixed Breeds

 The Great Pyrenees lab mix has a double coat and will shed.

 His thick double coat, with a dense undercoat and thick and fluffy top layer, means that you need to invest in a good set of grooming tools.
-A deshedding tool will be your best friend, and will keep your house, and your clothes, as hair-free as possible.
+A deshedding tool will be your best friend and keep your house and clothes as hair-free as possible.

 Regular ear cleaning will also be required because of his large ears, so be sure to clean his ears twice a week to prevent infections or a buildup of wax which can be quite painful for him.